ibm-messaging/mq-rdqm/cloud/aws/README.md

 ## Create a stack using this AMI

 You can use the AMI you created to create a stack.
-If you use the supplied createStack it will create:
+You can create a stack in the AWS console or with the supplied createStack script.
+If you use the supplied CloudFormation template it will create:

 1. a Virtual Private Cloud (VPC) to contain the other resources
 2. an InternetGateway to allow access to the virtual servers over the Internet